farkas93/udacity_robot_software_engineer_nd/README.md

 $ roslaunch my_robot world.launch
 ```

-5. Open another terminal, and execute the package with the `amcl.launch` file.
+5. Open another terminal, and execute the package with the `mapping.launch` file.
 Here,
-the map_server, amcl, and move_back packages will be launched.
+the RTAB-mapping algorithm will be launched.
 ```
 $ source devel/setup.bash
-$ roslaunch my_robot amcl.launch
+$ roslaunch my_robot mapping.launch
 ```

 6. Open another terminal, and run the `teleop` node.